User Guide

 - Reboot the device: Reboot the device and load the microfirmware app in flash memory.
 This is the normal way to reboot the device.

-- Reboot the device in default fabric settings: Reboot the device and load the Booster app in Factory mode.
-This is useful to reset the device to factory settings or to change the WiFi network.
+- Restore to the default fabric settings: Reboot the device and load the Booster app in Factory mode.
+This is useful to reset the WiFi configuration or return the device to its default setup.

 Firmware update

-When a new firmware version is available, the Booster app will show a message on top of the web interface, prompting you to update.
+When a new firmware version is available, the Booster app shows a message on top of the web interface, including the target version and a direct link to the firmware changelog so you can review the release notes before starting the upgrade.

 The update process is straightforward and can be done directly from the web interface.
 First, the user needs to confirm the update by clicking the Continue upgrading button.
 The Booster app will then download the new firmware version.
 It can take about two minutes to complete the update process.
 The screen on the Atari 16/32 computer will display information about the update progress.